2024 Diabetes is Primary Certificate Program

 Learning Objectives

-• Identify and address obstacles that hinder the seamless transfer of patients from inpatient to outpatient settings
+• Identify obstacles and unique challenges hindering the seamless transfer of patients from both inpatient to outpatient settings and pediatric to adult healthcare settings

 Learning Objectives

-• Identify and explain the unique challenges faced by elderly patients with diabetes, including financial constraints, cognitive impairments, and the impact of Medicare on diabetes management
+• Recall the unique challenges faced by older patients with diabetes, including financial constraints, cognitive impairments, and the impact of Medicare on diabetes management

-• Evaluate and recommend appropriate diabetes medications for elderly diabetic patients, considering factors such as polypharmacy, cognitive issues, and medication interactions
+• Evaluate and recommend appropriate diabetes medications for older patients living with diabetes, considering factors such as polypharmacy, cognitive issues, and medication interactions

-• Make informed decisions regarding A1C goals and medication adjustments for elderly patients
+• Make informed decisions regarding glycemic goals and medication adjustments for older patients

 Learning Objectives

-• Offer practical dietary recommendations for patients facing challenges with dietary changes
+• Identify practical nutrition recommendations for people with diabetes facing challenges with changing their eating habits

 Learning Objectives

-• Explore evidence-based strategies for motivating patients to make positive behavioral changes in diabetes management
+• Recall evidence-based strategies for empowering individuals to make effective behavioral changes in diabetes management

-• Develop effective communication strategies tailored to patients with varying educational backgrounds
+• Identify effective communication strategies tailored to patients with varying educational backgrounds

 Acknowledgement of Commercial Support